Magic Fill

 After Magic Fill generates potential crossword grids, you can browse through them and select the best option.

-Sorting Grids
+Sorting grids

 Grids are initially sorted by the minimum word score.
 This means grids where the lowest-scoring word has a higher score will be displayed first.